NicholasLN/authority-ts/README.md

 Follow the guide in our [Discord](https://discord.gg/TAHJ5NNGQT) server.

 ## Contributors
-* Nicholas Luna - Project Lead and Programmer
+* Nick - Project Lead and Programmer
 * Tadeo - Programmer

 ## Want to contribute?